OpenAiTx/OpenAiTx/projects/CherryHQ/cherry-studio/README-en.md

 3. **Submit Changes**: Commit and push your changes.
 4. **Open a Pull Request**: Describe your changes and reasons.

-For more detailed guidelines, please refer to our [Contributing Guide](https://raw.githubusercontent.com/CherryHQ/cherry-studio/main/CONTRIBUTING.md).
+For more detailed guidelines, please refer to our [Contributing Guide](https://raw.githubusercontent.com/CherryHQ/cherry-studio/main/./CONTRIBUTING.md).

 Thank you for your support and contributions!

 # 🔗 Related Projects

-- [one-api](https://github.com/songquanpeng/one-api):LLM API management and distribution system, supporting mainstream models like OpenAI, Azure, and Anthropic.
-Features unified API interface, suitable for key management and secondary distribution.
+- [one-api](https://github.com/songquanpeng/one-api): LLM API management and distribution system, supporting mainstream models like OpenAI, Azure, and Anthropic.
+Features a unified API interface, suitable for key management and secondary distribution.

-- [ublacklist](https://github.com/iorate/ublacklist):Blocks specific sites from appearing in Google search results
+- [ublacklist](https://github.com/iorate/ublacklist): Blocks specific sites from appearing in Google search results

 # 🚀 Contributors